X (Chris Brown album): Recording and production

 In March 2013, Brown spoke about working with artists and producers, such as Pharrell Williams, Ariana Grande, Kendrick Lamar, Ludacris, Rihanna, Nicki Minaj, Wiz Khalifa, Timbaland, Diplo, Danja and RoccStar.
 On July 4, 2013, Brown confirmed different guest features on the album, including Nicki Minaj, Kendrick Lamar, Rihanna, Wiz Khalifa, B.o.B and Kelly Rowland, among others.
 However, various artists announced didn't make the cut for X. At the same time, the production would be confirmed by Timbaland, Diplo, Polow da Don, Danja, Pharrell and Drumma Boy.

-Brown said that while making the record he wanted to "take the Quincy Jones approach" to his music, trying to hear what was in rotation on the radio as little as possible, locking himself in a recording studio with the producers, so that the album could've come out as authentic as possible.
+Brown said that, while making the record, he wanted to "take the Quincy Jones approach" to his music, trying to hear what was in rotation on the radio as little as possible and locking himself in a recording studio with the producers so that the album could be as authentic as possible.
+Because of RCA's choices and the singer's legal problems, the release of the album suffered several delays in 2013 and 2014, that led to a prolongation of its working.
 On August 5, 2014, Brown said that he ended the recording sessions for the album, and that he had "about 50 songs" to sift through and perfect for X.